greenzombie123/tictactoe/ReadMe.md

-#This is a library app project created for the Odin Project.
+This is a tic tac toe app created for the Odin Project.

 ![image](assets/tictactoe.png)

-image

 # Goal
 The goal of this project is to recreate tic toe tac that can be played with one other person or with a AI bot.